Lecture Notes in Quantum Mechanics

-In the case ${|W| \ll \Delta}$ perturbation theory is still valid when ${t=t_H}$.
+In the case ${|W| \ll \Delta}$ first-order perturbation theory is still valid when ${t=t_H}$.
 If perturbation theory is valid up to this time then it is valid at any time, since after the Heisenberg time the (small) probability that has moved from the initial state to other energy levels oscillates, and does not grow further.
-This argument is based on the assumption that the difference ${( E_n-(E_{n_0} + \Omega))}$ is of the order ${\Delta}$, even for levels in the middle of the resonance.
+This argument is based on the assumption that the difference ${\nu = E_n-(E_{n_0} + \Omega)}$ is of the order ${\Delta}$, even for levels in the middle of the resonance.
 If there is an "exact" resonance, it is possible to show that the probability will oscillate between the two energy levels, as in the "two-site" problem, and there is no "cumulative" leakage of the probability to other levels.

-We will now discuss the case ${\Delta < |W|}$.
-In this case, first-order perturbation theory breaks down before the Heisenberg time.
+In the case ${|W| > \Delta}$ first-order perturbation theory breaks down before the Heisenberg time.
 Then we must go to higher orders of perturbation theory.
-With some limitation we find the result: \beq P(t) \,\,=\,\, \eexp{-\Gamma t} \eeq This means that there is a decay.
+With some limitation we find the result: \beq P(t) \ \ =\ \ \eexp{-\Gamma t} \eeq This means that there is a decay.
 In another lecture we analyze a simple model where we can get this result exactly.
-In the general case, this is an approximate result that is valid (if we are lucky) for times that are neither too long nor too short.
+In the general case, this is an approximation that has, at best, limited validity.
+For an isolated system it can be justified on the basis of rezolvent theory (see separate lecture) assuming that a single pole is dominating.
+For a non-isolated system it can be justified on the basis of a Markovian picture.